sswaner/twilio-aws/README.md

 # Twilio Configuration

+The Twilio account will need to be assigned the webhooks we copied from the AWS API Gateway.
+Please follow these steps to setup the Twilio.

-- Login to Twilio
+- Please go to your "Twilio Console"
-- Please go to "Phone Numbers" and click the phone number
+- Please go to "Phone Numbers" and click this phone number
 - Configure "Voice & Fax" with Incoming URL
 ![alt tag](./img/config-twilio-1.png)
 - Configure "Messaging" with Incoming URL